Confidential Inference via Ternary Model Partitioning: Ternary Model Partitioning

-\nip{Revisiting Security Principles.} We need to check whether the \textsf{Ternary Model Partitioning} strategy can satisfy all four security principles we defined in Section~\ref{sec:motivation}.
-Apparently, we satisfy \emph{Security Principle I} because service users only submit encrypted inputs to the cloud.
-Enclave's memory encryption mechanism can prevent the information leakage of the original inputs.
-We can also achieve \emph{Security Principle III} because the model parameters of the \textsf{FrontNet}, which generates the IRs that will be passed to the \textsf{BackNet}, are enclosed within secure enclaves.
-Adversaries cannot retrieve the \textsf{FrontNet} parameters as they are encrypted out of enclave.
-Furthermore, we adopt the Galois Counter Mode (\textsf{AES-GCM}) to authenticate the encrypted inputs.
-Thus, we can prevent adversaries from querying the \textsf{FrontNet} as a black-box.
-Therefore, we can effectively eliminate the attack surface for exploiting the Input Reconstruction and Model Interpretation methods.
-Our design also satisfies \emph{Security Principle IV} because the \textsf{Semantic Class Mapping Unit} is conducted within the boundary of enclaves.
+It is crucial to check whether the \tmp{} mechanism can effectively prevent the information leakages defined in Section~\ref{sec:leakage}.
+First, inputs will not leak information because they have been encrypted before being submitted to the cloud.
+Enclave's memory encryption mechanism can prevent the information leakage of the original inputs at runtime.
+Second, the model parameters of the \emph{FrontNet}, which generates the IRs that will be passed to the \emph{BackNet}, are enclosed within secure enclaves.
+Adversaries cannot retrieve the \emph{FrontNet} parameters because \emph{FrontNet} is always encrypted outside of enclaves.
+Furthermore, we use \ac{AES-GCM} to authenticate encrypted inputs.
+Thus, we can prevent adversaries from querying the \emph{FrontNet} as a black-box.
+This authenticated encryption mechanism can effectively eliminate the attack surface for exploiting the \emph{input reconstruction} and \emph{model interpretation} methods.
+Third, the \emph{Semantic Class Mapping Unit} is conducted within the boundary of enclaves.
 Adversaries cannot decipher the semantic meanings of the probability vector as the labels have already been protected.

-By now, the only \emph{missing piece} is whether our design can fulfill the requirement of \emph{Security Principle II}.
-This also determines how many layers we need to include in the \textsf{FrontNet}, which is model-specific.
-To translate the \emph{Security Principle II} in the context of \textsf{Ternary Model Partitioning}, we need to find a partitioning layer satisfying the following property: the IRs generated after this layer are no longer similar to the original inputs.
-In order to address this problem, we develop a \textsf{Neural Network Assessment Framework} for service users to automatically find the optimal partitioning layers for different DL model architectures.
+By now, the only \emph{missing piece} is whether our design can prevent the \acp{IR} from leaking information.
+This also determines how many layers we need to include in the \emph{FrontNet}, which is model-specific.
+To translate the security requirement in the context of \tmp{}, we need to find a partitioning layer satisfying the following property: the \acp{IR} generated after this layer are no longer similar to the original inputs.
+In order to address this problem, we develop a \maf{} (Section~\ref{ssec:maf}) for users to automatically find the secure partitioning layers for different \ac{DL} model architectures.